Charlez91/Charlez91/README.md

 - 👋 Hi, I’m Okeke Charles aka @Charlez91
-- 👀 I’m interested in python, matlab, Javascript, PHP and R
+- 👀 I’m interested in python, solidity, matlab, Javascript, PHP and R
-- 🌱 I’m currently learning Python web frameworks like Django and Flask with Javascript
+- 🌱 I’m currently learning Python web frameworks like Django and Flask with Javascript and blockchain frameworks like truffle, hardhat and remix
 - 💞️ I’m looking to collaborate on data analysis, machine learning, AI and web development
 - 📫 How to reach me email: okekecharles91@gmail.com
                     phone: +2348068548328(mobile)